In the ESXi environment, each storage device is identified by several names.

 For example, vmhba1:C0:T3:L1 represents LUN1 on target 3 accessed through the storage adapter vmhba1 and channel 0.

-In addition to the SCSI INQUIRY or mpx.path identifiers, ESXi generates an alternative legacy name for each device.
+In addition to the device-provided identifiers or mpx.path identifiers, ESXi generates an alternative legacy name for each device.
 The identifier has the following format:

 The legacy identifier includes a series of digits that are unique to the device.
-The identifier can be derived in part from the Page 83 information.
-For nonlocal devices that do not support Page 83 information, the vml. name is used as the only available unique identifier.
+The identifier can be derived in part from the metadata obtained through the SCSI INQUIRY command.
+For nonlocal devices that do not provide SCSI INQUIRY identifiers, the vml.number identifier is used as the only available unique identifier.

 Displaying Device Names in the vSphere CLI